bingyanliang/stat628-module3/README.md

 This folder contains the preprocessed data for analysis, stored in csv files

 >/code:
-This folder contains our R, Python code for analysis
+This folder contains our R, Python code for analysis.
+HTML version of RMD files are in 'image' folder.
 >>/Shiny:
 Contains the source code for Shiny app

 >>/analyze_process:
-The analysis of Trip, Business and Census data
+The analysis of Trip, Business and Census data.
+Multiple versions of rmd files are named based on time created.
+Final versions are 'mexican_Nov30', 'trips_resultNov24'

 >>/data_cleaning:
 Contains the cleaning code for original dataset

 >/image:
-The images we produced during the analysis
+The images we produced during the analysis, including HTML files and one docx file

 >/Reports:
 Contains the 4-page summary and slides for our project